landonb/vim-reST-highdefs/README.rst

 Install this plugin to make it easier to manage notes in Vim using reStructuredText markup.

+Note these embellishments are not recognized when rendered to HTML — these highlights are simply for your enjoyment *within Vim!*

 Why You Might Want to Use This Plugin
 =====================================